Move a public peering to Microsoft peering

 3. Configure and attach a route filter to the circuit

-By default, new Microsoft peerings do not advertise any prefixes until a route filter is attached to the circuit.
-When you create a route filter rule, you can specify the list of service communities for Azure regions that you want to consume for Azure PaaS services, as shown in the following screenshot:
+By default, new Microsoft peering do not advertise any prefixes until a route filter is attached to the circuit.
+When you create a route filter rule, you can specify the list of service communities for Azure regions that you want to consume for Azure PaaS services.
+This provides you the flexibility to filter the routes as per your requirement, as shown in the following screenshot:

 Configure route filters using any of the following articles: